Kate & Kris share how to become an English teacher abroad in this interview about their experience living & teaching around the world.

 It varies.
 On one end of the spectrum, there are some that seem like merely a formality.
 You send off your c.v. and covering letter and then they ask to speak to you over Skype (or face to face if you are in the country).
 They don’t really ask you any questions about yourself and your teaching and just tell you about the position.
 One interview we had was less than ten minutes.
 For both of us (we didn’t take it).

-On the other hand, there are some hardcore interviews, the British Council being one of them.
-Their application form is huge and detailed and in the interview they ask a lot of competency based questions, with a panel of interviewers.
+On the other hand, there are some hardcore interviews, the British Council is one of them.
+Their application form is huge and detailed and in the interview, they ask a lot of competency-based questions, with a panel of interviewers.